 Afrimintel is built to close that gap.
 Not cryptographically — no blockchain, no verifiable credentials, no distributed ledger.
 Those solve a different trust problem.
 Afrimintel closes the gap methodologically:

-[VERIFIED], [INFERRED], [SPECULATED], or [UNKNOWN] tag.
+Sourced, Derived, or Absent tag.
 If a number is an inference, the reader sees it.This is the methodological claim.
 The test is whether it holds under challenge.
 The Corrections and Feedback section below carries a direct email for errors found by readers.
 If you find one, use it.

 Afrimintel is an Africa-focused mineral intelligence platform covering 13 geological provinces and 40 countries.
 Current data inventory: